Jean-Baptiste-DP/Nonogram-Solver/README.md

 ## Graphic interface

+The first version on the interface is done.

+But I have new ideas of design, it will come later.

-The graphic interface is still in progress, i'm doing it in HTML, CSS and JS
+The interface is done with HTML, CSS and JS (file remplissageGrille.js)